EUDR: Donau Soja supports members and partners in implementation

 The Due Diligence Process

-First distributors on the EU market and large companies in the EU must use a three-stage due diligence process to ensure that their supply chains comply with the regulation and confirm this via the upload of a DDS.
+First distributors on the EU market must use a three-stage due diligence process to ensure that their relevant supply chains comply with the regulation and confirm this via the upload of a DDS.

-Most EU and European countries are likely to be classified as low risk.
+Most EU and European countries are classified as low risk.
 This leads to a so-called simplified due diligence process, which only consists of collecting information and does not require any risk assessment or mitigation.
-This means less bureaucracy for domestic soya.
+This means less bureaucracy for European soya.

 Information Collection

-The following information must always be collected and stored for five years according to the EUDR (Articel 9 Information requirements):
+Primary Operators must collect, verify and store following information for five years according to the EUDR (Article 9 Information requirements):

 Trade name and type